School-Based Sex Education in the United States

 Fortunately, as noted at the beginning of this paper, adolescents are increasingly demonstrating that they can delay the onset of sexual activity.

-A 2010 study by the U.S. Department of Health and Human Services under the Obama administration found that roughly 70 percent of American parents are opposed to premarital sex generally and for their own adolescents in particular.
+A 2010 study by the U.S. Department of Health and Human Services under the Obama administration found that roughly 70 percent of American parents are opposed to premarital sex generally and for their own adolescents in particular.28 The vast majority of parents also favored their adolescents receiving sexual abstinence messages in multiple community settings including schools, doctor offices and community organizations.28

 The survey findings were intended to inform public policy priorities and sex education implementation strategies.
 Based on these results, a strong risk- avoidance abstinence message should be the federal priority for sex education.